RomanJ55/Path-Algorithm-Visualizer/README.md

 A*(Astar), BFS(Best-first-seach) and Dijkstra Algorithms

 - allows "weighted"(loaded) paths
-- visualizes the visited & unvisited nodes
+- visualizes the visited & unvisited nodes in real-time
 - visualizes the path witch the algorithm has found
   - different coloring if the path includes weights
 - create random walls(/w weights)